Housing Regulation and Neighborhood Sorting Across the United States

 Abstract:

 In this paper, I consider the effect of minimum lot size regulation on welfare and urban structure.
-I show that minimal lots are the most expensive in the low-density neighborhoods of productive cities relative to others, and this can explain the sorting on income into these cities and neighborhoods.
-Motivated by this evidence, I construct a general equilibrium model in which households of heterogeneous incomes choose cities and neighborhoods, value affluent neighbors, and are burdened differently by regulation.
-A counterfactual deregulation exercise shows significant and progressive welfare gains for renting households (9% of income) that offset the losses to landowners (17% of land values).
+I construct a general equilibrium model in which households of heterogeneous incomes choose cities and neighborhoods, value affluent neighbors, and are burdened differently by regulation.
+The model explains two salient facts about residential income sorting: household incomes decline with residential density within cities, and this gradient is steeper in more productive cities.
+I provide causal evidence in support.
+A counterfactual deregulation exercise shows significant and progressive welfare gains for households (exceeding $2000 per household per year) that offset the losses to landowners.
 The exercise also reveals two surprising results.
-First, any productivity gains that occur from the expansion of productive cities is largely nullified by the out-migration of affluent households who prefer regulated neighborhoods.
-Second, deregulation exacerbates the costs of the neighborhood choice externality arising from the demand for affluent neighbors, but only slightly.
-These results suggest that the most important consequence of deregulating housing markets is increasing housing affordability.
-Other counterfactual exercises underscore cities’ lack of incentives to unilaterally deregulate and show a significant opportunity for improved spatial targeting.
+First, any productivity gains that occur from the expansion of productive cities are largely nullified by the out-migration of affluent households who prefer regulated neighborhoods.
+Second, deregulation does not exacerbate the neighborhood choice externality arising from the demand for affluent neighbors.
+These results suggest that the most important consequence of deregulating housing markets is an increase in housing affordability.
+Other counterfactual exercises underscore the lack of incentives for cities to unilaterally deregulate and show a significant opportunity for improved spatial targeting.